whosonfirst/go-whosonfirst-api/README.md

 # go-whosonfirst-api

-Go package for working with the [Who's On First API](https://mapzen.com/documentation/wof/).
+Go package for working with the [Who's On First (Mapzen Places) API](https://mapzen.com/documentation/places/).

 ## Install